The Parametric Closure Problem: Bounded width

 \autoref{fig:width2polyomino} depicts an example.
 We can use the following definition and observation to partition the parametric closure problem for~$P$ into smaller subproblems of the same type.

 \begin{definition} Let $R$ be any grid rectangle.
-Then $\subproblem(R)$ is the family of lower sets of $P$ whose grid points lie in $R$. \end{definition}
+Then $\subproblem(R)$ is the family of downsets of $P$ whose grid points lie in $R$. \end{definition}

-\begin{observation} For any grid rectangle, each set in $\subproblem(R)$ can be represented uniquely as a disjoint union $A\cup B$ where $A$ is the family of all elements of $P$ whose coordinate value is below or to the left of $R$, and $B$ is a lower set of the restriction of $P$ to the elements whose coordinate value is within~$R$. \end{observation}
+\begin{observation} For every grid rectangle~$R$, each set in $\subproblem(R)$ can be represented uniquely as a disjoint union $A\cup B$ where $A$ is the set of all elements of $P$ whose (single) coordinate value is below or to the left of $R$, and $B$ is a downset of the restriction of $P$ to the elements whose coordinate value is within~$R$. \end{observation}

+In this decomposition, the same set $A$ forms a subset of every set in $\subproblem(R)$.
+Thus, the observation shows that the contribution to the parametric closure problem from rectangle $R$ can be obtained by solving a smaller parametric closure problem, on the restriction of the partial order to the elements within~$R$, and then translating the results by a single vector determined from this fixed set $A$.

-\begin{observation} Suppose that every integer point of a grid rectangle $R$ corresponds to a lower set of $P$.
+\begin{observation} Suppose that every integer point of a grid rectangle $R$ corresponds to a downset of $P$.
 Then the restriction of $P$ to the elements whose coordinate value is within~$R$ is a partial order in the form of the parallel composition of two chains, a special case of a series-parallel partial order.
-It follows from Corollary~\ref{cor:sp-complexity} that $\hull(\project(\subproblem(R)))$ has complexity proportional to the perimeter of~$R$. \end{observation}
+It follows from \autoref{cor:sp-complexity} that $\hull(\project(\subproblem(R)))$ has complexity proportional to the perimeter of~$R$. \end{observation}

 \begin{theorem} If $P$ is a partial order of width~two, then $\polygon(P)$ has complexity $O(n\log n)$ and can be constructed from the covering relation of~$P$ in time $O(n\log^2 n)$. \end{theorem}